 Doulas can also be referred to as labor companions, labor support specialists, labor support professionals, birth assistants, or labor assistants.

 What does a Doula do?
 Most doula-client relationships begin a few months before the baby is due.
-During this period, they develop a relationship in which the pregnant person and their partner or other support people feel free to ask questions, express their fears and concerns, and take an active role in creating a birth plan.
+During this period, they develop a relationship in which the pregnant person and their partner or other support people feel free to ask questions, express their fears and concerns, and take an active role in creating a birth plan or vision.

-Most doulas make themselves available to the mother o pregnant person by phone in order to respond to their questions or address any concerns that might arise during the course of the pregnancy.
+Most doulas make themselves available to the mother or pregnant person by phone, email or text in order to respond to their questions or address any concerns that might arise during the course of the pregnancy.
 Doulas do not provide any type of medical care.
 However, they are knowledgeable in many medical aspects of labor and delivery.
 As such, they can help their clients gain a better understanding of the procedures and possible complications in late pregnancy or delivery.